Saving private Rayan

 • Release it!.
 How you should release your software.

 • Elegant Objects, v1-v2.
 Watch out!
-May cause a burning pain in the ass of people with an intolerant opinion different from that of the majority or industry standarts.
+May cause a burning pain in the ass if your views on OOP are firmly set.
 These books will break down your understanding of OOP.
 To me, these concepts are more properly described than those we are used to hearing.

 Java-oriented books